The Snow Queen: In the Snow Queen's palace

 When Gerda reaches the Snow Queen's palace, she is halted by the snowflakes guarding it.
 She prays the Lord's Prayer, which causes her breath to take the shape of angels, who resist the snowflakes and allow Gerda to enter the palace.
 Gerda finds Kai alone and almost immobile on a frozen lake, which the Snow Queen calls the "Mirror of Reason", on which her throne sits.
 Kai is engaged in the task that the Snow Queen gave him: he must use pieces of ice like a Chinese puzzle to form characters and words.
 If he is able to form the word that the Snow Queen told him to spell, she will release him from her power and give him a pair of skates.

 Gerda runs up to Kai and kisses him, and he is saved by the power of her love: Gerda weeps warm tears on him, melting his heart and burning away the mirror splinter in it.
 As a result, Kai bursts into tears, which dislodges the splinter from his eye, and becomes cheerful and healthy again.
 He remembers Gerda, and the two dance around so joyously that the splinters of ice that Kai had been playing with are caught up into the dance.
 When they tire of dancing the splinters fall down to spell "eternity," the very word Kai was trying to spell.
 Kai and Gerda leave the Snow Queen's domain with the help of the reindeer, the Finn woman, and the Lapp woman.
 They meet the robber girl, and from there they walk back to their home.
 Kai and Gerda find that everything at home is the same, and that it is they who have changed; they are now grown up, and are also delighted to see that it is summertime.

 At the end, the grandmother reads a passage from the Bible:

-"Assuredly, I say to you, unless you change and become as little children, you will by no means enter the Kingdom of Heaven" (Matthew 18:3).
+"Unless you become like children, you are not entering God's kingdom."
+(Matthew 18:3).